Oregon State UniversitySpecial Collections & Archives Research Center

 Resident Scholar Program

-The Resident Scholar Program, sponsored by Oregon State University Libraries, awards stipends of up to $2,500 per month, renewable up to three months (for a total maximum grant award of $7,500).
-Stipends will be awarded to researchers whose proposals detail a compelling potential use of the materials held in the OSU Libraries Special Collections & Archives Research Center.
+The Resident Scholar Program, sponsored by Oregon State University Libraries, awards stipends of up to $2,500 per month, renewable up to two months (for a total maximum grant award of $5,000).
+Stipends will be awarded to researchers whose proposals detail a compelling potential use of the materials held in the OSU Libraries Special Collections and Archives Research Center.
 Grant monies can be used for any purpose.

-Researchers will be expected to conduct their scholarly activities while in residence at Oregon State University.
+Researchers will be expected to conduct their scholarly activities while in residence at Oregon State University and to deliver a talk on their work at the conclusion of their stay.
 Historians, librarians, graduate, doctoral or post-doctoral students as well as independent scholars are welcome to apply.

 How To Apply